Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 In order to use such code it is necessary to include it in the folder where the AnalyticFNPKE codes are saved.
 In the following image such procedure is showed:

 ![image](https://github.com/Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/assets/139827225/c370713f-75a2-4a4a-9bba-e0dfb8885cfc)

+### 5.2 Sums.
+The following code computes the sums of Eq.